-- 2.1 Cabinet recommends to Council to approve the additional budget as set out in part 2 of this report to complete the two sites with Kier as set out in part 2 of this report and terminate the Development Agreement on terms including to complete Phase 1 for the additional sums set out in part 2 of this report. - 2.2 Cabinet delegates authority to the Executive Director Regeneration and Environment and the Executive Director of Finance, Resources and Customer Services to conclude the details of the termination agreement referred to in 2.1 above.
-This will take into consideration the revised fixed price contract sum for partial completion of the Development Agreement in respect of completing 47 homes on three sites at St Georges, Parsonage Lane and Tudor Crescent only (Phase 1) as part of a negotiated commercial settlement. - 2.3 Cabinet recommends to Council, subject to the Development Agreement being terminated with Kier, to approve the recommended procurement options as set out in Part 2 of this report for Phase 2 (Holtwhites Hill, Jasper Close, Forty Hill and Lavender Hill) - 2.4 Cabinet recommends that Council approves the additional budget required for Phase 2, as set out on part 2 of this report.
+- 2.1 Council to approve as recommended by Cabinet (13 July 2017) the additional budget as set out in part 2 of this report to complete the two sites with Kier as set out in part 2 of this report and terminate the Development Agreement on terms including to complete Phase 1 for the additional sums set out in part 2 of this report. - 2.2 To note that Cabinet (13 July 2017) agreed to delegate authority to the Executive Director Regeneration and Environment and the Executive Director of Finance, Resources and Customer Services to conclude the details of the termination agreement referred to in 2.1 above.
+This will take into consideration the revised fixed price contract sum for partial completion of the Development Agreement in respect of completing 47 homes on three sites at St Georges, Parsonage Lane and Tudor Crescent only (Phase 1) as part of a negotiated commercial settlement. - 2.3 Council to approve, as recommended by Cabinet (13 July 2017), subject to the Development Agreement being terminated with Kier, to approve the recommended procurement options as set out in Part 2 of this report for Phase 2 (Holtwhites Hill, Jasper Close, Forty Hill and Lavender Hill) - 2.4 Council approves, as recommended by Cabinet (13 July 2017), the additional budget required for Phase 2, as set out on part 2 of this report.